St. George return with improved bid to sign Gor Mahia star Humphrey Mieno | Goal.com

 The former Tusker and Sofapaka midfielder has failed to feature for Gor Mahia in the last three matches with his mind set to sign for the Ethiopian club.

-K'Ogalo will take on Posta Rangers in a league match on Wednesday before they invite New Star of Cameroon in the play-offs of Caf Confederation Cup on Sunday.
+K'Ogalo will take on Posta Rangers in a league match on Wednesday before they invite New Star of Cameroon in the Caf Confederation Cup on Sunday.